What is Deep Learning? A brief history, and what it means for the future

 Narrow vs General Intelligence: Will AI take over the world?

 Many people, including smart people and celebrities, are concerned with the dangers that AI brings.
-People who actually work in AI, don’t tend to share these fears, and here is why:
+People who actually work in AI, don’t tend to share these fears, and here's why:

 There is a difference between General Intelligence (the ability to be successful across a wide variety of tasks) and the ability to automate the processing of a very narrow task (such as identify if the image contains a cat or a dog).
 The majority of Deep Learning research is focused on the latter.